 A recent Harvard study conducted over an eight-year period found that women specifically who surrounded themselves with lush greenery had significantly lower mortality rates than those who didn’t – 12% lower, to be exact.

-In addition to a number of benefits, which included increased opportunity for social engagement, higher physical activity and lower exposure to air pollution, the plants were also found to improve participants’ mental health.
+In addition to a number of benefits, which included an increased opportunity for social engagement, higher physical activity and lower exposure to air pollution, the plants were also found to improve participants’ mental health.

 “Improved mental health, measured through lower levels of depression, was estimated to explain nearly 30% of the benefit from living around greater vegetation,” reads the study’s author.